ZacSadan/ScreenPhotosCapture/README.md

 # ScreenPhotosCapture
 Present Photos on a Big Screen captured by your camera.

-Open your camera from the browser, picture Makers with their creation and present the pictures in a loop.
+Open your camera from the browser, takes Makers pictures with their creation and present the pictures in a loop.

 Originally created for <a href="https://www.makelab.org.il/">MakeLab Israel</a>.